 Tatsiana has been providing senior social services for more more than eight years and recently earned a STAR-C certificate from the University of Washington.
 She holds a masters degree in teaching from Belarus State University.
 She speaks several Slavic languages and teaches elementary-aged children to read and write Russian.
 In her free time she enjoys reading, exercise and practicing a healthy diet.

-Information & Assistance Specialist Amy Camp
+Information and Assistance Specialist Megan Doren

 Finance Manager Anne Barrows